Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

+Imposing the usual constraints, and taking $w < v < u$ without loss of generality, we find the only possibilities for the coordinates ranges are the following:

-\textbf{4.2.xii} \ $A = J_{2}(0)^T \oplus J_1(c), \ \ c > 0$ In this case, since $A$ does not have a multidimensional eigenspace, $L$ is an ICT.
-So, using equations \eqref{centralICTa}-\eqref{centralICTb} and (\ref{ICTmetric}), we obtain the form of the metric, and the transformation equations between canonical coordinates and the lightcone coordinates $(\eta, \xi, y)$ in which $A$ takes the above form.
-Rewriting in terms of Cartesian coordinates, we have \\
+\textbf{4.2.xii.} $A = J_{2}(0)^{\rm T} \oplus J_1(c)$, $c > 0$.
+In this case, since $A$ does not have a multidimensional eigenspace, $L$ is an irreducible CT.
+So, using equations \eqref{centralICTa}--\eqref{centralICTb} and~(\ref{ICTmetric}), we obtain the form of the metric, and the transformation equations between canonical coordinates and the lightcone coordinates $(\eta, \xi, y)$ in which~$A$ takes the above form.
+Rewriting in terms of Cartesian coordinates, we have the following web.